citoplasme/UMinho_Dissertation_Template/README.md

 The cover and back cover are generate using the .ai files available at the academic portal of UMinho.
 You can edit them, e.g., using the program [Inkscape](https://inkscape.org).
 Make sure the fonts are not altered when editing the files.
 After generating pdf files from these, the backcover can be placed in the [chapters directory](https://github.com/citoplasme/UMinho_Dissertation_Template/tree/main/Dissertation/Latex/chapters), under the name **FOLHA-ROSTO-EE.pdf**.
 The cover can be added in the end, by merging the pdf generated using the Latex editor and the one from the .ai file.

+You can view the pdf generated using the template [here](https://github.com/citoplasme/UMinho_Dissertation_Template/blob/main/Dissertation/Latex/main.pdf).

 ##### Compilation:

 To compile the acronymns, you have to run the following command (everytime you want to make sure they are up to date) in the directory where you have the main.tex file: